-According to the Physician’s Desk Reference, 90 to 95 percent of adults everywhere have signs of EBV in their blood because the virus is so common (PDR).
+It is estimated that 90 to 95 percent of all adults have antibodies to EBV in their blood because the virus is so common.
 This means almost every adult has had an EBV infection.
-However, this does not mean that everyone has had mono.
+However, this does not mean that everyone has had mononucleosis.

 Many people develop EBV infections as children after age 1.
 In very young children, symptoms are usually nonexistent or so mild that they are not recognized as mono.
-And, once you have an EBV infection, you are not likely to get another one.
-So a child who gets EBV will probably be immune to mono for the rest of his or her life.
+Once you have an EBV infection, you are not likely to get another one.
+Any child who gets EBV will probably be immune to mono for the rest of their life.

-However, there are plenty of children in the United States and other developed countries do not get these infections in their early years.
-And, if they are exposed to the virus later in life, mono usually develops.
-According to the U.S. Centers for Disease Control and Prevention, mono occurs 35 to 50 percent of the time when an adolescent or young adult is infected with EBV (CDC).
+However, there are plenty of children in the United States and other developed countries who do not get these infections in their early years.
+According to the U.S. Centers for Disease Control and Prevention, mono occurs 25 percent of the time when an adolescent or young adult is infected with EBV.
 For this reason, mono affects mainly high school and college students.

 Most cases of mono are mild and resolve easily with minimal treatment.

-Infectious mono is spread by saliva.
+Infectious mono is spread by saliva transmission.
 You can become infected by kissing or sharing food, dishes, or eating utensils with someone who has mono.
 It usually takes four to eight weeks for symptoms to develop after you are infected.

 The best way to prevent mono is to avoid coming into contact with other people’s saliva.
 If you are infected, take precautions to avoid infecting anyone else.